Welcome to Kibbutz Samar!

 Arts and Culture

 Many of Samar’s members share an interest in art and culture.
 Some members paint, some write, some play music, while others find their own ways of expressing themselves creatively.
-Because we share common daily tasks, most people have leisure time to pursue hobbies and avocations, whatever their usual workday jobs. is a friendly place.
-The kibbutz is small; everybody knows everybody else; social interactions of all kinds are easier and more common than in a big city.
+Because we share common daily tasks, most people have leisure time to pursue hobbies and avocations, whatever their usual workday jobs.
+Samar is a small and friendly place, everybody knows everybody else; social interactions of all kinds are easier and more common than in a big city.

 Democracy, Money and Ecology